mike1072/ItemRevisionsWiki/Item-Descriptions/Modded/Modded-Other-Items.md

-This category contains descriptions of the items included Item Revisions.
+This category contains descriptions of the items included in Item Revisions.
 For descriptions of the unmodded versions of these items, see [[Vanilla-Other Items]].

 - [[Wands and Rods|Modded-Wands-and-Rods]]
 - [[Scrolls|Modded-Scrolls]]